serezhub/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

     `[quick]   [brown]   [fox]   [jumped]   [over]   [lazy]   [dog]   [bob@hotmail.com]   [123432]`

     Removes common "stop" words
-    Separates with white spaces
+    Separates with white spaces and punctuation that is followed by white space
     Converts to lower-case letters so that searches aren't case sensitive
+    Email addresses are one token - a dot that is not followed by a whitespace is considered part of the token.
+    Numbers with hyphen/dash are not separated at the hyphen.

 * **StopAnalyzer** will work similarly, but will not perform light stemming and will only tokenize on white space:

     `[quick]   [brown]   [fox]   [jumped]   [over]   [lazy]   [dogs]   [bob]   [hotmail]   [com]`

-    Removes numbers and symbols then separates tokens with these
+    Removes numbers and symbols, then separates tokens with these.
+    This means that email and web addresses are separated.
     Removes common "stop" words
     Separates with white spaces
-    Converts to lower-case letters
+    Converts to lower-case letters so that searches aren't case sensitive

 ---